richelbilderbeek/meesterproef_joshua/report.md

 ## Methods

-/We use the R programming language in RStudio, with the libraries MHCNuggets /and EpitopePrediction.

-[RJCB: eyeballing, we expect to see ... if no porblem]
+We determine if the prediction is correct by eyeballing, we expect the trend lines to have a slope of 1, which would be easy to see in the graph.

 ## Results

-There is seemingly no correlation between the results of MHCNuggets and EpitopePrediction, it even happens that one of the higher results of MHCNuggets corresponded to the lower results of EpitopePrediction.
+By eyeballing we see that the relative results of MHCNuggets and EpitopePrediction don't match up, it even happens that one of the higher results of MHCNuggets corresponded to the lower results of EpitopePrediction, we are able to deduct this from a negative slope, see figure 2.

-[RJCB: we see that .. by eyeballing, see figuer X]

 ## Conclusion